 These jeans are size 25, my normal size!
 And can you tell how loose and weird fitting they are on me?
 I bought these from the Ref website as soon as they first introduced their denim range.
 I only wore these to take these photos, so I decided to return them.
 Later on, I gave Ref jeans a few more try-ons at Nordstrom, but they did not seem working for me.
 I love the fabric as to how they look and feel in pictures and in person, but the sizing is odd.

 Surplus or dead stock fabric are fabrics made in excess that others (designers or companies) do not want anymore.
 Close to 15% of Ref products are made out of “deadstock” fabrics, and some of Ref jeans and tees are made from old clothes and fabric waste.
 They cut, shred, and spun it into new yarn, called Recover®.
 Learn more about Ref’s other types of fabrics, here.
 Pretty cool stuff!

 I hope this post is helpful and inspire you to look into Reformation a bit more.
-Ref stuff is expensive, but I really think it is worth as an investment piece or just treat yourself once in awhile.
+Ref stuff is expensive, but I really think it is worth as an investment piece or just treat yourself once in a while.
 You deserve it!
-Another great way beside shopping secondhand is to watch out for their sales as I believe they do it twice a year.
+Another great way besides shopping secondhand is to watch out for their sales as I believe they do it twice a year.
 I love that their designs are not flashy, trendy yet very conservative and sophisticated.
 One thing I really hope that Ref will add or include other models of colors and fits.
-I also think it is time that Ref expand their sizing including women who are in-between sizes or are not a petite nor a regular (aka me!).
-Well at least they have Extended plus sizes on top of their Petites now!
+I also think it is time that Ref expands their sizing including women who are in-between sizes or are not petite nor a regular (aka me!).
+Well, at least they have Extended plus sizes on top of their Petites now!